Towards an Optimal Hybrid Algorithm for EV Charging Stations Placement using Quantum Annealing and Genetic Algorithms: Background on D-Wave Quantum Annealing and Genetic Algorithms

 where, $X$ is a vector of binary variables $x$, and $q_{ij}$ are the weights of the $N \times N$ QUBO matrix.
 The weights can be written in the form of either a symmetric matrix or an upper triangular matrix that we call the $N \times N$ QUBO matrix.

 The result of the quantum annealing is the value of $X$ that minimizes the objective function $f(x)$.
-The challenge with Quantum annealing lies in finding the correct values of QUBO matrix to efficiently represent the problem that we are aiming to solve.
+The challenge with Quantum annealing lies in finding the correct values of QUBO matrix to efficiently represent the problem that the authors are aiming to solve.